tinahbu/ml_notes/Markdown/cloud-computing-AWS/developer-associate-notes.md

     - AppSpec File: defines the deployment actions you want AWS CodeDeploy to execute
     - Revision: everything needed to deploy the new version, AppSpec file, application files, executables, config files
     - Application: unique identifier for the application you want to deploy.
 Ensures the correct combination of revision, deployment configuration and deployment group are referenced during a deployment
+- AppSpec File
+    - defines the parameters that will be used for a CodeDeploy deployment
+    - file structure
+        - Lambda deployment: YAML/JSON
+            - version: reserved for future use, currently only allows 0.0
+            - resources: name and properties of the Lambda function
+            - hooks: specifies Lambda functions to run at set points in the deployment lifecycle to validate the deployment. e.g. validation tests to run before allowing traffic to be sent to your newly deployed instances
+                - BeforeAllowTraffic: specify the tasks or functions you want to run before traffic is routed to the newly deployed Lambda function e.g. test to validate the function has been deployed correctly
+                - AfterAllowTraffic: specify the tasks or functions you want to run after the traffic has been routed to the newly deployed Lambda function e.g. test to validate the function is accepting traffic correctly and behaving as expected
+            - example

+            ```yaml
+            version:0.0
+            resources:
+              - myLambdaFunctionName:
+                Type: AWS::Lambda::Function
+                Properties:
+                  Name: "myLambdaFunctionName"
+                  Alias: "mylambdaFunctionAlias"
+                  CurrentVersion: "1"
+                  TargetVersion: "2"
+            hooks:
+              - BeforeAllowTraffic: "LambdaFunctionToValidateBeforeTrafficShift"
+              - AfterAllowTraffic: "LambdaFunctionToValidateAfterTrafficShift"
+            ```

+        - EC2/on-premises: YAML
+            - version: reserved for future use, currently only allows 0.0
+            - os: the operating system version you are using
+            - files: the location of any application files that need to be copied and where they should be copied to
+            - hooks: lifecycle events allow you to specify scripts that need to run at set points in the deployment lifecycle
+                - e.g. to unzip application files prior to deployment, run functional tests on the newly deployed application
+                - run order of hooks
+                - Deregister instance from load balancer
+                    - BeforeBlockTraffic: run tasks on instances before they are deregistered from a load balancer
+                    - BlockTraffic: deregister instances from a load balancer
+                    - AfterBlockTraffic: run tasks on instances after they are deregistered from a load balancer
+                - Upgrade an application
+                    - ApplicationStop: gracefully stop the application in preparation for deploying the new revision
+                    - DownloadBundle: CodeDeploy agent copies application revision files to a temporary location
+                    - BeforeInstall: pre-installation scripts, e.g. backing up the current version, decrypting files
+                    - Install: CodeDeploy agent copies application revision files from temporary location to the correct location
+                    - AfterInstall: post-installation scripts, e.g. configuration tasks, change file permissions, add executable access to a file
+                    - ApplicationStart: restarts any services that were stopped during ApplicationStop
+                    - ValidateService: tests to validate the service
+                - Register instance to load balancer
+                    - BeforeAllowTraffic: run tasks on instances before they are registered from a load balancer
+                    - AllowTraffic: register instances with a load balancer
+                    - AfterAllowTraffic: run tasks on instances after they are registered from a load balancer ADDPICTURE
+            - example

+            ```yaml
+            version: 0.0
+            os: linux
+            files:
+              - source: Config/config.txt
+                destination: /webapps/Config
+              - source: Source
+                destination: /webapps/myApp
+            hooks:
+              BeforeInstall:
+                - location: Scripts/UnzipResourceBundle.sh
+                - location: Scripts/UnzipDataBundle.sh
+              AfterInstall:
+                - location: Scripts/RunResourceTests.sh
+                  timeout: 180
+              ApplicationStart:
+                - location: Scripts/RunFunctionTests.sh
+                  timeout: 3600
+              ValidateService:
+                - location: Scripts/MonitorService.sh
+                  timeout: 3600
+                  runas: codedeployuser
+            ```

+            - `appspec.yml` must be placed in the root directory of your revision, otherwise the deployment will fail
+            - typical folder setup

+            ```
+            appspec.yml
+            /Scripts
+            /Config
+            /Source
+            ```

 - Lab:
     - Create roles
         - Create a role for EC2 with `AmazonS3FullAccess` policy